dutchaug/devfest-2017/data/posts/2017-07-18-devfest-2017-announced.markdown

 <br/>

-Most importantly: *Have fun, and see you on October 8th!*
+Most importantly: *Have fun, and see you on November 18th!*